-The proceeds of the loans were used in the construction of its real estate projects.
+For payable under CTS financing, the proceeds of the loans were used in the construction of its real estate projects.
 The related promissory notes have terms ranging from thirty-six (36) to forty-eight (48) months and are secured by the buyer's post-dated checks, the corresponding CTS, and parcels of land held by the Parent Company.
-CCDC and CLC retained the assigned receivables in the "Trade receivables" account and recorded the proceeds from these assignments as "Long-term debt".
+CCDC, MDC and CLC retained the assigned receivables in the "Trade receivables" account and recorded the proceeds from these assignments as "Long-term debt".